-(B(i) a summary of zoning requirements,

-(ii) subdivision requirements,

-(iii) property identification number(s) and millage rates for all taxing jurisdictions,

-(iv) development ordinances,

-(v) fire department requirements,

-(vi) site ingress and egress requirements, and

-(vii) building codes, and local design requirements impacting the Development.

-(D) Survey as defined by the Texas Society of Professional Surveyors in their Manual of Practice for Land Surveying in Texas (Category 1A - Land Title Survey or Category 1B - Standard Land Boundary Survey).
-Surveys may not be older than 24 months from the beginning of the Application Acceptance Period.
-Applications proposing noncontiguous single family scattered sites are not required to submit surveys or plats at Application, but this information may be requested during the Real Estate Analysis review.

-(CE) Preliminary site plan prepared by the civil engineer with a statement that the plan materially adheres to all applicable zoning, site development, and building code ordinances.
+- (C) The Report should contain a general statement regarding the level of due diligence that has been done relating to site development (including discussions with local government development offices).
+Where ordinances or similar information is required, provide website links rather than copies of the ordinance.
+Additionally, it should contain: - (i) a summary of zoning requirements, - (ii) subdivision requirements, - (iii) property identification number(s) and millage rates for all taxing jurisdictions, - (iv) development ordinances, - (v) fire department requirements, - (vi) site ingress and egress requirements, and - (vii) building codes, and local design requirements impacting the Development. - (D) Survey as defined by the Texas Society of Professional Surveyors in their Manual of Practice for Land Surveying in Texas (Category 1A Land Title Survey or Category 1B Standard Land Boundary Survey).
+Surveys may not be older than 24 months from the beginning of the Application Acceptance Period. - (E) Preliminary site plan prepared by the civil engineer with a statement that the plan materially adheres to all applicable zoning, site development, and building code ordinances.
 The site plan must identify all structures, site amenities, parking spaces and driveways, topography (using either existing seller topographic survey or U.S. Geological Survey (USGS)/other database topography), site drainage and detention, water and waste water utility tie-ins, general placement of retaining walls, set-back requirements, and any other typical or locally required items.
-Off-site improvements required for utilities, detention, access or other requirement must be shown on the site plan or ancillary drawings.

-(ĐF) Architect or civil engineer prepared statement describing the entitlement, site development permitting process and timing, building permitting process and timing, and an itemization specific to the Development of total anticipated impact, site development permit, building permit, and other required fees.
+Off-site improvements required for utilities, detention, access or other requirement must be shown on the site plan or ancillary drawings. - (F) Architect or civil engineer prepared statement describing the entitlement, site development permitting process and timing, building permitting process and timing, and an itemization specific to the Development of total anticipated impact, site development permit, building permit, and other required fees.